Wiki · Concept · Last reviewed June 25, 2026

 Current Relevance

-The current generative-AI boom is larger, faster, and more capital-intensive than earlier cycles.
-Stanford HAI's 2026 AI Index reported that U.S. private AI investment reached $285.9 billion in 2025, organizational adoption reached 88%, and generative AI reached 53% population adoption within three years.
+As of June 25, 2026, the generative-AI boom is larger, faster, and more capital-intensive than earlier cycles.
+Stanford HAI's 2026 AI Index reported that global corporate AI investment hit $581.7 billion in 2025, private AI investment reached $344.7 billion, U.S. private AI investment reached $285.9 billion, generative AI reached 53% population adoption within three years, and documented AI incidents rose to 362 from 233 in 2024.
 The scale of deployment makes the question of another winter more consequential than an academic funding swing.

 There are also important differences from earlier winters.
-Modern AI systems are already used at mass scale; frontier models perform useful work across writing, coding, search, education, design, data analysis, and customer operations; and the infrastructure is embedded in cloud platforms and consumer products.
-A future cooling might therefore look less like abandonment and more like consolidation, margin pressure, regulation, procurement skepticism, or a retreat from AGI rhetoric into narrower products.
+Modern AI systems are already used at mass scale; frontier models perform useful work across writing, coding, search, education, design, data analysis, and customer operations; and the infrastructure is embedded in cloud platforms, enterprise software, app stores, and consumer products.
+A future cooling might therefore look less like abandonment and more like consolidation, margin pressure, regulatory scrutiny, procurement skepticism, infrastructure write-downs, layoffs, or a retreat from AGI rhetoric into narrower products.

 The risk signal is not criticism alone.
 Criticism can improve a field.
 The winter signal is when capability claims, unit economics, safety assurances, and user trust all fail at once.